 According to engineer Samuel M. Goldwasser, who maintains an extensive Web site about lasers called Sam's Laser FAQ, if you were to look directly into a laser-pointer beam from a mile away, it would appear as bright as a 100-watt bulb seen at a distance of less than 100 feet.
 Most people would find such a bright light very uncomfortable and would instinctively blink and/or turn away.

 The Class 3b and 4 lasers used in industrial applications and outdoor light shows are vastly more powerful than personal hand-held units.
 There is no question that such lasers can be harmful to pilots, so their use is regulated, and airline pilots are trained to avoid them.
+Even though Class 3a pointers are generally legal to own, many states and countries have enacted laws making it illegal to point laser pointers at police officers, moving vehicles, or even another person.
 The problem with personal laser pointers is that there are millions of them in consumers' hands, and there is no way to guarantee their safe use.
-In many states, it is already a crime to shine a laser pointer at a person or vehicle (as one careless stargazer in New Jersey is learning the hard way).
-Now that these devices are being talked about in the context of airplanes and terrorists, there's a very real chance that they will be tightly regulated or banned outright.
-In the United Kingdom, sales of 5-mW green lasers to the general public have been restricted for some time.
-In March 2005, a subcommittee of the House of Representatives convened a hearing to consider possible new laser-pointer regulations in the US.

 Direct viewing of a laser-pointer beam, even briefly at a considerable distance, can cause temporary flashblindness — the same effect you get right after a flash photo is taken — or afterimages.
 These effects last anywhere from seconds to minutes.
 Glare, a reduction or loss of central vision, lasts only as long as exposure to the beam.